morethanmachines/project-harmony/specifications/block/documents/row.md

 ### Parameters
 **block_id** `required`
-The block in which this row is wholy contained
+The block in which this row is wholly contained

 **name** `optional`
 The descriptive name of the row